MicroEJ/docs/PlatformDeveloperGuide/uiImageLoader.rst

 * retrieves image in external memories (external memory loader),
 * converts images in MicroEJ format,
 * creates a runtime buffer to manage MicroUI BufferedImage,
-* manages dynamic images lifecycle.
+* manages dynamic images life cycle.

 .. note:: The Image Loader is managing images to be compatible with Image Renderer.
 It does manage image in custom format (see :ref:`section_image_binary_raw`)